drkskwlkr/oauth-helper/README.md

 1. **Visit setup.php**
    Navigate to the setup page on your deployed instance

-2. **Enter OAuth credentials**
+2. **Select OAuth provider and enter credentials**
+   - **Select Provider**: Choose from the dropdown (Google, GitHub, Microsoft, etc.) or select "Custom Provider"
+   - Provider presets automatically populate endpoint URLs and example scopes
    - **Client ID**: From your OAuth client configuration (e.g., Google Cloud Console)
    - **Client Secret**: The secret key associated with your client ID
-   - **Redirect URI**: Must match exactly what's configured in your OAuth client (e.g., `https://your-domain.com/callback.php`)
+   - **Redirect URI**: Auto-detected based on your domain, must match exactly what's configured in your OAuth client
-   - **Scope**: The API permissions you need (e.g., `https://www.googleapis.com/auth/business.manage` for Google Business Profile)
+   - **Scope**: Pre-filled example for selected provider - replace with the API permissions you need (space-separated)
+   - **Authorization Endpoint**: Auto-filled from provider preset (or enter custom URL)
+   - **Token Endpoint**: Auto-filled from provider preset (or enter custom URL)
+   - Click the documentation link below the provider dropdown for scope details

 3. **Click "Save & Generate Authorization URL"**
    The tool saves your credentials in the session and generates an authorization URL

 4. **Authorize with the provider**
    Click the authorization button.
-You'll be redirected to the OAuth provider (e.g., Google) where you:
+You'll be redirected to the OAuth provider where you:
    - Sign in with your account
    - Review the permissions being requested
    - Grant access to your application